Chaisson Allen

-Chaisson Allen (born June 1, 1989) is an American former professional basketball player and current assistant coach for the Phoenix Suns of the National Basketball Association (NBA).
+Chaisson Stewart Allen (born June 1, 1989) is an American former professional basketball player and current assistant coach for the Phoenix Suns of the National Basketball Association (NBA).
 Originally from Nashville, Tennessee, he stands at 6 ft 4 in tall and played as a point guard / shooting guard.

 College career

 Born in Nashville, Tennessee, Allen graduated from Northeastern University in Boston, Massachusetts in 2011 and holds a place in the Hall of Fame.

 2007–08: Allen started all 31 games in his rookie campaign, averaging 9.2 points, 4.6 rebounds, 3.5 assists and 2.0 steals.
 As a stand out freshman, Allen led the Huskies in assists and steals and was second in rebounds.
 His 63 steals were seventh most in a season in Northeastern University history.

 2008–09: He started all 32 games at point guard during his sophomore campaign, averaging 10.4 points, 5.2 rebounds and 3.1 assists.
 Allen would led the team in rebounds, steals, assists for the season, while finishing in the top 10 in the CAA in assists, free throw shooting, steals, assist/turnover ratio and minutes played.
 He was named to the CAA All-Defensive team.

 2009–10: Allen was named first-team All-CAA and first-team NABC All-District 10 for his efforts on the year.
 Additional accolades on the year included being selected to the CAA All-Defensive team, receiving the 2010 recipient of the Reggie Lewis Athletic Award, given by the Northeastern University John D. O'Bryant African-American Institute and being named Collegehoops.net Mid-Major All-America honorable mention.
 Allen became the 30th player in Northeastern history to score 1,000 points after scoring 23 pts, in addition to six rebounds and four steals, in a win over UNC Wilmington on Feb.
 16, 2010.

 2010–11: Started all 29 games in which he appeared, earning first-team All-CAA honors and a place on the NABC All-District 10 second team.
 He was named to the CAA All-Defensive Team for the third straight season and led the Huskies in points (16.7 ppg), rebounds (6.1 ppg), assists (3.7 apg) and steals (2.1 spg).
 His 61 steals on the season ranked second in the CAA and allowed Allen to finish his career with 232 steals, second-most in Northeastern history and fifth-most in CAA history.
 Allen scored 20+ points in five straight games from Jan.
 26-Feb.
 9 on the season, becoming the first Husky to do that since Jose Juan Barea in 2006.